-Figure 1 illustrates possible, and perhaps typical, demands for average working hours and employment given unexpected positive or negative temporary demand shocks.
-At a specific point in time, the employment input is referred to as the employment stock while average hours input is its rate of utilization (e.g. over a working day).
+Figure 1 shows possible demand reactions of average working hours and employment to unexpected positive or negative temporary demand shocks.
+At a specific point in time, the employment input is referred to as the employment stock while average hours input is its per-period rate of utilization (e.g. over a working day).
 For the present, capital is treated as a fixed factor of production.
 The general objective is to meet given output demand at minimum labor cost.
 Output changes are assumed to be exogenous, that is, they are due to external influences.

 Suppose there is an unexpected temporary rise in output demand, represented as a shift from curve O₁ to curve O₂.
-The new cost minimization point is B, representing the lowest hours–employment cost that produces this new output level.
-The expansion path A–B provides the least-cost route of moving from A to B. In reality, however, this route cannot be taken as there are relatively high transaction costs of employing new workers which result in impediments to speedy adjustments of employment.
+The new cost minimization point is B, representing the lowest total labor cost that produces this new output level.
+The expansion path A–B provides the least-cost route from A to B. In reality, this route cannot be taken as there are transaction costs of employing new workers and this results in impediments to speedy adjustments of employment.
 These include the time and money costs of searching for, hiring, and training new recruits.
 Moreover, employers may be cautious over the pace of workforce expansion as they initially try to form expectations of the strength and longevity of the improved business conditions.
-Adjusting working hours will also involve transaction costs, such as finding existing employees who are willing to extend their hours of work, but these are likely to be significantly lower.
-So how can the new output demand be met in the short term?
-It may be achieved by taking route A–C–B. In the initial stages, point C on O₂ will be reached primarily through rapid increases in hours of work that overshoot their eventual equilibrium at point B. Labor inputs would then be gradually adjusted between C and B through incremental increases in employment and reductions in working hours.
+Adjusting working hours will involve costs of finding existing employees who are willing to extend their hours of work (e.g. through increased overtime working or switching from part-time to full-time hours) and these may be more speedily achieved than hiring external recruits.
+So how might the new output demand be met in the short term?
+It may be achieved by taking route A–C–B. In the initial stages, point C on O₂ will be reached primarily through speedy increases in hours of work that overshoot their eventual equilibrium at point B. Labor inputs would then be gradually adjusted between C and B through incremental increases in employment and reductions in working hours.
 In the short term, total labor costs of producing O₂ between C and B will be above their minimum level.

-Comparing the long-term cost-minimizing start and end points A and B, it can be seen that employment increases while average hours adjust back to their original starting value.
+Comparing the cost-minimizing start- and end-points A and B, employment increases while average hours adjust back to their original starting value.
 This long-term constancy of hours is referred to as “scale invariance.”
 It is in fact a property of a wide class of production models adopted by economists, the most popular of which is the Cobb-Douglas production function .
-In practice, it is unlikely to be observed precisely, but there is (as will be reported below) reasonably strong empirical support for treating it as a good approximation of what takes place.
+In practice, it is unlikely to be observed precisely, but there is (as will be reported below) reasonably strong empirical support for treating it as a good approximation to what takes place.

-The equivalent scenario for a temporary negative demand shock is illustrated in Figure 1.
+The equivalent scenario for a temporary negative demand shock is illustrated in Figure 1b.
 Starting at cost minimization point D, output demand unexpectedly falls from O₁ to O₂.
-Again, sluggish employment adjustment is likely to rule out moving along the least-cost expansion path D–E. First, employers may well be reluctant to incur the transaction costs of statutory and/or company-level redundancy payments until the likely severity of the downturn has been fully evaluated.
+Again, more sluggish employment adjustment is likely to rule out moving along the least-cost expansion path D–E. First, employers may well be reluctant to incur the transaction costs of statutory and/or company-level redundancy payments until the likely severity of the downturn has been fully evaluated.
 Second, uncertainty over the length and depth of the fall-off in output demand could make companies hesitant about losing human capital investments in the specific skills and know-how of their existing employees.
-In the short term, this uncertainty will lead to retention of higher stocks of employment than eventually required, thereby causing workers’ productivity to fall.
+In the short term, this uncertainty will lead to retention of higher stocks of employment than required, thereby causing workers’ productivity to fall.
 However, a proportion of the associated costs may be offset through short-term reductions in working hours.
-This might be achieved by reducing overtime hours, introducing short-time working arrangements, or replacing some full-time jobs with part-time jobs.
-So, a likely adjustment route is D–F–E. Rapid short-term cuts in hours help to accommodate the lower output demand despite sluggish falls in employment.
-Longer-term adjustments from F to E, with total labor costs above their minimum, will consist of continued reductions in employment, and a rises in working hours to regain their long-term least-cost equilibrium.
+This might be achieved by reducing overtime hours or replacing some full-time jobs with part-time jobs.
+So, a possible adjustment route is D–F–E. Rapid short-term cuts in hours help to accommodate the lower output demand despite slower changes in employment.
+Longer-term adjustments from F to E, with total labor costs above their minimum, will consist of continued reductions in employment, and rises in working hours to regain their longer-term scale invariance.

 The stock and utilization of capital

-Whilst most empirical studies of production include a measure of capital stock alongside labor variables, it is not so common to include the capital utilization dimension.
-This leads to a problem in the current context.
-Consider measuring the short-term relative productivities of factors of production, which can be achieved directly through estimating production functions.
-In general terms, production is modeled such that output is produced by combining stocks and utilization rates of labor and capital.
+In more general terms, production is modeled such that output is produced by combining stocks and utilization rates of labor and capital.
 It has been established that omitting capital utilization produces inflated estimates of the short-term productivity of hours; that is, the change in output for an incremental change in working hours .
 Why is this?
 If average daily hours in a manufacturing plant are extended by increasing overtime, this will necessarily involve a more intensive daily use of capital equipment.
 In the absence of measuring the productivity implications of this increased machine use, overtime would act as a proxy measure for the productivity changes resulting from both working hours and capital utilization.
-Thus, in order to capture short-term output effects of changes in working hours in their own right, a measure of capital utilization needs to be incorporated into the analysis.
+Thus, so as to capture short-term output effects of changes in working hours in their own right, a measure of capital utilization needs to be incorporated into the analysis.

 Measuring capital utilization is potentially difficult, however.
 Economists typically use capacity utilization as a proxy measure.
-This shows the extent to which installed productive capacity in a firm/industry/nation is actually being realized at a point in time.
-It is most commonly measured in terms of actual output expressed as a percentage of potential output.
-An economy operating significantly below its full potential will be able to expand production relatively speedily without incurring substantial time and monetary costs of acquiring new capital equipment and buildings.
+This shows the extent to which installed productive capacity in a firm/industry/nation is being utilized at a point in time.
+It is measured in terms of actual output expressed as a percentage of potential output.
+An economy operating significantly below its full potential will be able to expand production quite quickly without incurring substantial time and money costs of acquiring new capital equipment and buildings.

 Interrelated factor demand

 Two economists, Ishag Nadiri and Sherwin Rosen, provide the seminal factor demand analysis.
 It incorporates the notions of long-term cost-minimizing equilibrium and short-term disequilibrium among the four factors: employment, average hours, capital stock, and capital utilization .
 This does not lend itself to two-dimensional illustrations, but the underlying logic is the same as in Figure 1.
 Long-term equilibrium occurs at points where combined labor and capital costs are minimized at a given output requirement.
-Disequilibrium paths are modeled by allowing deviations between desired and actual factor adjustment paths.
-Each of the four factor demands is functionally related to current output, relative factor prices (i.e. for labor and capital), and to the own-adjustment speed of each factor as well as its reaction to the short-term disequilibrium of the other three factors.
-The authors use quarterly data for US total manufacturing during the post-war growth period between 1947 and 1962.
-There is a wealth of findings, four sets of which are especially relevant to the present discussion.
+Disequilibrium paths are modelled by allowing deviations between desired and actual factor adjustment paths.
+Each of the four factor demands is functionally related to current output, relative factor prices (labor and capital) and to the own-adjustment speed of each factor as well as its reaction to the short-term disequilibrium of the other three factors.
+The authors use quarterly data for US total manufacturing during the post-war growth period between 1947 and 1962 and there is a wealth of findings, three sets of which are especially relevant to the present discussion:

 The factor demand responses to a once-and-for-all unit change in output are investigated.
-This is conceptually similar to the positive output demand shock shown in Figure 1.
-The authors find immediate and strong increases in hours and capacity utilization (i.e. the proxy for capital utilization).
+This is conceptually the same as the positive output demand shock shown in Figure 1a.
+The authors find immediate and strong increases in hours and capacity utilization.
 Both rates overshoot their ultimate long-term equilibrium values.
 The response of employment is slower, although it too, over a slightly longer period, overshoots its long-term value.
 In contrast, the movement of capital stock is extremely sluggish.
 In essence, the story is one of short-term adjustments in hours, capacity utilization, and, to a lesser extent, employment to achieve the new higher output level, thereby allowing time for capital stock to adjust at its much slower rate.

 Omitting capacity utilization from the analysis serves to produce unrealistically high short-term labor returns.